BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents.md

 **Saved by the Light:**

-This talent should only be played if you're using Beacon of Virtue, since it will provide all your Beacon targets with a absorb shield whenever they fall below 30%.
+This talent should only be played if you're using Beacon of Virtue, since it will provide all of your Beacon targets with a absorb shield whenever they fall below 30%.

 **Judgement of Light:**